stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 had nothing to fear for itself it would have no motive in harming us.
 Concealment being futile at this juncture, we used our torch for a running glance behind, and perceived that the mist was thinning.
 Would we see, at last, a complete and living specimen of those others?
-Again came that insidious musical piping&mdash;&ldquo;  Tekeli-li!
-Tekeli-li!&rdquo;
+Again came that insidious musical piping-- "  Tekeli-li!
+Tekeli-li! "

   Then, noting that we were actually gaining on our pursuer, it occurred to us that the entity might be wounded.
-We could take no chances, however, since it was very obviously approaching in answer to Danforth&rsquo;s scream rather than in flight from any other entity.
+We could take no chances, however, since it was very obviously approaching in answer to Danforth's scream rather than in flight from any other entity.
 The timing was too close to admit of doubt.
-Of the whereabouts of that less conceivable and less mentionable nightmare&mdash;that foetid, unglimpsed mountain of slime-spewing protoplasm whose race had conquered the abyss and sent land pioneers to re-carve and squirm through the burrows of the hills&mdash;we could form no guess; and it cost us a genuine pang to leave this probably crippled Old One&mdash;perhaps a lone survivor&mdash;to the peril of recapture and a nameless fate.
+Of the whereabouts of that less conceivable and less mentionable nightmare--that foetid, unglimpsed mountain of slime-spewing protoplasm whose race had conquered the abyss and sent land pioneers to re-carve and squirm through the burrows of the hills--we could form no guess; and it cost us a genuine pang to leave this probably crippled Old One--perhaps a lone survivor--to the peril of recapture and a nameless fate.

   Thank heaven we did not slacken our run.
 The curling mist had thickened again, and was driving ahead with increased speed; whilst the straying penguins in our rear were squawking and screaming and displaying signs of a panic really surprising in view of their relatively minor confusion when we had passed them.
-Once more came that sinister, wide-ranged piping&mdash;&ldquo;  Tekeli-li!
+Once more came that sinister, wide-ranged piping-- "  Tekeli-li!
-Tekeli-li!&rdquo;   We had been wrong.
+Tekeli-li! "   We had been wrong.
 The thing was not wounded, but had merely paused on encountering the bodies of its fallen kindred and the hellish slime inscription above them.
-We could never know what that daemon message was&mdash;but those burials at Lake&rsquo;s camp had shewn how much importance the beings attached to their dead.
-Our recklessly used torch now revealed ahead of us the large open cavern where various ways converged, and we were glad to be leaving those morbid palimpsest sculptures&mdash;almost felt even when scarcely seen&mdash;behind.
+We could never know what that daemon message was--but those burials at Lake's camp had shewn how much importance the beings attached to their dead.
+Our recklessly used torch now revealed ahead of us the large open cavern where various ways converged, and we were glad to be leaving those morbid palimpsest sculptures--almost felt even when scarcely seen--behind.

   Another thought which the advent of the cave inspired was the possibility of losing our pursuer at this bewildering focus of large galleries.
 There were several of the blind